SamuelOvuema/Dareyio-pbl/Project2.md

 ![Creating password for mysql server](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/80a4b81a-2615-4c11-94e1-573d9e6fbe2c)
 MySQL server is now installed and secured.
 Next, we will install PHP, the final component in the LEMP stack.

+__Step 3 — installing php__
+You have Nginx installed to serve your content and MySQL installed to store and manage your data.
+Now you can install PHP to process code and generate dynamic content for the web server.

+You’ll need to install php-fpm, which stands for “PHP fastCGI process manager”, and tell Nginx to pass PHP requests to this software for processing.
+Additionally, you’ll need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
+Core PHP packages will automatically be installed as dependencies.

+To install these 2 packages at once, run:. sudo apt install php-fpm php-mysql

+When prompted, type Y and press ENTER to confirm installation.

+You now have your PHP components installed.
+Next, you will configure Nginx to use them.